LeidenUniversityLibrary/digmanclass/glossary.md

 decorator would apply an ultra-thin film of flattened gold to the page, which looked not unlike our modern tin foil.
-Golden shapes were not appended directly to the surface of the parchment, but that they were stretched over little \'hills\' of plaster.
+Golden shapes were not appended directly to the surface of the parchment, but that they were stretched over little 'hills' of plaster.
 This way the gold would catch the light from different angles, maximizing its dazzling effect.

 Decorating the Book: Historiated Initial